PawelLukaszewski/LibraryAppFX/README.md

 * [Contact](#contact)

 ## General info
-I created this application to expand my knowledge on MySQL and learn the JavaFX
+I created this application to expand my knowledge on MySQL, learn JavaFX and develop my old application "ConsoleLibrary"

 ## Screenshots
 Login section and adding a new employee: